 I first moved to Dandong from Chaoyang city in 2012 to complete my college masters in tourism at Liaodong University.
 Moving to Dandong placed me right on the border of North Korea which gave me the biggest advantage of understanding more of the DPRK culture and way of life.

 Most Chinese don’t think much of North Korea but the mystique and natural beauty I saw every day from across the Yalu River always captured my curiosity.
-In 2017 I decided to become a North Korean tour guide and use my bilingual skills to help teach and show foreigners my homeland and the DPRK.
+In 2017 I decided to become a North Korean tour guide and use my bilingual skills to help teach and show foreigners my homeland and North Korea.

 The reason why I decided to work for YPT because I like the open-mindedness and the curiosity tourists share with me.
 I will do my best to help you understand the friendship between China and North Korea, because I personally feel that North Korea is a good friend of mine.
 I hope to see you on the road!